Engender

 Engender delivers transformational change in gender representation, addressing gender imbalance in opera and music theatre, working with leaders, opera makers, creatives, performers and changemakers.

 Engender is a place for women and non-binary people to connect and support each other, to amplify their work in the opera field and to have a collective voice.
-The initiative provides space and opportunity for personal and professional development, peer support and the creation of new work.
+The initiative provides space and opportunity for personal and professional development, and peer support.
 The mailing list is free to join.

 Engender aims to increase opportunities for women and non-binary people both as artists, in our creative and music teams and backstage, in production, administration and planning.
 This will ensure a more representative, equal perspective in decision making, artistically and administratively.